 Head lice are parasites that live and multiply on the scalp and suck human blood.
 An infestation of lice on your head can cause intense itching.
 If left untreated, the lice in your scalp will give birth to eggs resulting in a growth of such infestation.

-Whereas, sandruff refers to a common inflammatory skin condition that affects our scalp.
+Whereas, dandruff refers to a common inflammatory skin condition that affects our scalp.
 It is also known as seborrheic dermatitis that causes the top layer of the skin to shed too quickly.
 Due to this shedding, we get a dry, itchy, and flaky scalp.

-Both these conditions are usually treatable at home, and a differentiation between the two can help a person choose the right treatment option.
+Both these conditions are usually treatable at home, and a differentiation between the two can help a person choose the right lice treatment option.
 While Head lice can spread from person to person who comes in close contact, dandruff isn’t going to spread.

 Symptoms: Head Lice vs. Dandruff